Latest Transplants

 • What happens if one day I myself need a kidney transplant?

-The chances of a kidney donor needing a transplant are practically zero.
-The reason is that someone who has been approved as a donor undergoes extensive testing to ensure that he is in good health and does not suffer from any condition which may lead to renal disease.
+The chances of a kidney donor needing a transplant are extremely low.
+The reason is that someone who has been approved as a donor must undergo extensive testing to ensure that he is in good health and does not suffer from any condition which may lead to renal disease.

-In addition, it is known that almost all diseases which cause kidney failure affect both kidneys equally.
-In other words, a person having both kidneys will not be at any advantage over a person having only one if he develops diabetes or hypertension or a virus or receives some defective medication.
+In addition, almost all diseases which cause kidney failure affect both kidneys equally.
+In other words, a person having both kidneys will not be at any advantage over a person having only one if he develops diabetes or hypertension or a virus, or receives some defective medication.

 • Will my physical activities be limited in any way after the donation?